-"n\dimensions": The value (Integer) is the number of parameters in Sim for which a list is provided rather than a single value.
-The user sets the number of parameters they are looping over (e.g., if looping over waveform pulse width and fiber diameter, n\dimensions = 2).
+"n_dimensions": The value (Integer) is the number of parameters in Sim for which a list is provided rather than a single value.
+The user sets the number of parameters they are looping over (e.g., if looping over waveform pulse width and fiber diameter, n_dimensions = 2).
 We included this control to prevent the user from accidentally creating unintended NEURON simulations.
 The pipeline will only loop over the first n-dimensions.
 Required.

-"active\srcs": The value is a JSON Object containing key-value pairs of contact weightings for preset cuffs.
+"active_srcs": The value is a JSON Object containing key-value pairs of contact weightings for preset stimulation cuffs.
 Each value (List[List[Double]]) is the contact weighting used to make extracellular potentials inputs to NEURON simulations.
 The order of weights matches the order of parts containing point current sources.
 The values should not exceed +/-1 in magnitude, otherwise an error is thrown.
 For monopolar cuff electrodes, the value should be either +1 or -1.
 For cuff electrodes with more than one contact (2+), the sum of weightings should be +1, -1, or 0.
-If the preset cuff is not a key in active\srcs, the list of contact weightings for the "default" key is used.
 Required.
-The potentials/ for a single fiber are calculated in the following way for the default weighting:
+The potentials/ for a single fiber are calculated in the following way for an example weighting:

-'''

-"default": [[1, -1]] // [[weight1 (for src 1 on), weight2 (for src 2 on)]]
+"example_cuff_preset.json": [[1, -1]] // [[weight1 (for src 1 on), weight2 (for src 2 on)]]

-V_e = (amplitude)^ potentials
+$$V_e = (amplitude)^ potentials$$

-'''